 There are many different types of fining agents, some of which have been used for up to 2,000 years.
 Common fining agents include gelatine, isinglass (fish bladder), egg whites, casein (milk powder), bentonite (volcanic ash) and carbon.
 The use of non-animal-derived agents has risen in recent times as people increasingly choose vegan products.

-That doesn’t sound so appetizing, even to the carnivores.
-Adding to the complications of this situation is that winemakers are not obligated to mention this on their labels.
-So if you’re a vegan or vegetarian, you won’t be able to tell if the bottle you want to order at your favorite restaurant or buy in your local wine shop has been fined with animal-based products.
+In addition, winemakers are not obligated to mention this practice on their labels.
+So, if you’re vegan or vegetarian, it might be difficult to know if the bottle you want to order at your favourite restaurant or buy in your local wine shop has been fined with animal-based products.